TimMikeladze/haloapi.dev/README.md

 [GraphQL playground](https://haloapi.dev/api/graphql)

-The Halo GraphQL API provides a GraphQL endpoint for developers to query Halo data without having to write any backend code.
+The Halo GraphQL API provides an endpoint for developers to query Halo data without writing any backend code.

+Building your own GraphQL server?
+Integrate the Halo API into your backend by installing the `halo-graphql` package.

 ## Using the hosted GraphQL API